Choosing the right type of embedding for your use case

 • Note that, fine-grained row-level security (that allows you to create AND and OR logic in your rules) is now supported for both user-based and tag-based RLS, with tag-based rules supporting anonymous embedding use-cases

-The alternative is capacity pricing, with commitment plans that can provide lower per session costs.
+• The alternative to user-based pricing is capacity pricing, with commitment plans that can provide lower per session costs.
 However, with capacity pricing, reader costs are not capped, therefore higher than expected usage could result in greater cost.

 Many Thanks,